 Outdoor burning may be restricted depending on type of burning and the time of year.
 These restrictions are intended to reduce fire danger and protect public health.

-Effective September 25, 2017 – All outdoor recreational fires are allowed — including fire pits and camp fires — in the Cities of Spokane Valley, Liberty Lake, Millwood and the unincorporated areas of the Spokane Valley Fire Department service area in accordance with applicable rules and guidelines.
+Effective July 16, 2018 – All outdoor recreational fires are unauthorized — including fire pits and camp fires — in the Cities of Spokane Valley, Liberty Lake, Millwood and the unincorporated areas of the Spokane Valley Fire Department service area in accordance with applicable rules and guidelines.